zewdu444/blog_app/README.md

 - Custom methods in each classes
 - Add validation for user and post
 - Test cases for each model
+- Add controller and routes for each model

 <p align="right">(<a href="#readme-top">back to top</a>)</p>